nozer0/nozer0.github.io/_posts/en/2014-04-14-know-more-about-svn-merge.md

 '====1' shows the first file difference, '1:2,3c' tells the line 2 and 3 are changed in file 1.
 We can also append '-3' option to output simple format, or '-m' option to get merge result directly.

 - - -
-<a id="merge"></a>
-## Merge ##
+## Merge<a id="merge"></a>

-Subversion provides 4 types of merge way.
+We can simply understand the 'merge' operation as 'patch diff', it is the main actual thing SVN done.
+Subversion provides 4 types of merge way, and I will give the pseudo formulas based on 'diff' to help understanding.

 ### 'sync' merge ###

 This is the most often used merge way, which is always used to synchronize the latest changes from trunk to branch local copy.

 Because branch is copied from trunk, the revision in that copy time is used as original data for 3-way comparation.
 After `svn merge SOURCE[@REV] [TARGET_WCPATH]` command running, SVN will get the changes between 'SOURCE[@REV]' and original copy revision, then try to apply these changes into 'TARGET_WCPAT', or current directory if not set.

 From 1.5, SVN can record merge revision info in the target '.svn' directory, so it will use that revision as original point when merge next time to avoid repeat work.
-For example.
+We can get the formula, `workspace + diff(set revision - last recorded merge revision)`.
+Let us take an example.

 ```sh
 	svn info